 1

 The ice in my Blue Raspberry clinked against the glass when I sat it down, my heart a one-man band in my chest.
 I knew this moment was coming and waited all night for it.
-Looking into Ethan’s gorgeous dark eyes sparkling with anticipation, I told him plainly, “No.”
+Looking into Ethan’s gorgeous dark eyes agleam with anticipation, I told him plainly, “No.”

 I pulled my hand back from his.
 “Ethan…”